 My dinner needs your help!
 Does anyone have an easy idea for making some yummy cod tonight?
 I was going to use a recipe from the blog with our leftover pesto but someone ate it, so I need a new idea!
 (Something that doesn't include breading, please.)
 THANKS!

-Further below are ALL the responses, and here's the recipe for the one I used… (Thank you @LeahWood!)
+Further below are ALL the responses for more simple fish recipes, and here's the recipe for the one I used… (Thank you @LeahWood!)

 Baked Fish with Tangy Lemon Garlic Cream Cheese Sauce

-- 8 oz. cream cheese (I use organic) – I made it with 2-8 oz. packages, but that was too much and we ended up eating the leftovers as a veggie dip – so good!
+- *This recipe is for about 4 to 6 fillets, if you are cooking a larger amount of fish, or want it extra creamy, you may want to double the cream cheese recipe.
+I made it with 2-8 oz. packages, but that was too much and we ended up eating the leftovers as a veggie dip – so good!

 It sure doesn't come out of the oven looking too pretty, but when I put it on the plate I was able to get a better picture for this post!